elec-e8408-mini-project-2025/project-documentation/user-manual.md

 ### Past sessions view

-- The past session view contains information on stored sessions:
+- The past session view contains information on stored sessions
 - For each session the following information is shown:
   - date of the session
   - traveled distance
   - average speed
 - the watch stores at maximum five past hike sessions
 - if five hiking sessions have been recorded, the oldest entry will be overwritten when the next session begins
+- if no sessions have been recorded, the past sessions view will show a prompt instructing no data is available

 ### Settings view